cl0ckwork/deep-learning-project/README.md

 ## Setup
 - Use the `requirements.txt` file for necessary dependencies `pip install -r requirements.txt`
-- The data is stored in a remote PostGreSQL database, so fetching takes longer than average.
+- The data is stored in a remote PostGreSQL database, so fetching takes longer than local.
 - You can use local data for testing, its located in [reference](./reference)

 ## Pre-Processing